-Your housing manager can apply for a special discounted television licence for £7.50.
-To qualify you must be living in residential care and either:
+You will not get a free TV licence over 60.
+But, your housing manager can apply for a special discounted television licence for £7.50 if you are living in residential care, and either:

 A discount of 50% is available for registered blind individuals.
 The same concession applies if you are living with someone who is blind.

 But, the licence must get issued in the name of the blind person.
 In this case, the licence holder may need to get it transferred by contacting the TV Licensing Department.